jimdeselms/yaxon/README.md

         </body>
     </html>

 XML/HTML are great at describing nodes where each node not only defines some data, but also has a name.
-The root node of the document's name is "html".
+In this example, the root node of the document's name is "html".
 We can also see an "a" tag, which has an attribute "html" and a text child, "Let's Google!"

-We could also represent this document in XML.
+We could also represent this document in JSON.
 Since JSON nodes don't have names or types, we have to figure out some way to fit in the "html" or "a".
 We could try this:

     {